-12 If you select a custom installation and select to install any of the JDKs, you can either install the selected JDK, or use a JDK that may already be installed on your system.
-If the installer detects an existing JDK of the appropriate version, it is displayed as the default location.
+12 If you select to install any of the JDKs, you can either install the selected JDK, or use a JDK that may already be installed on your system.
+If the installer detects an existing JDK of the appropriate version, it displays as the default location.
 Existing JDKs must be of the correct version and patch level, as described in "JDK versions" on page 3.